strange-developer/cache-hit/README.md

 **promiseReturningFunction**

-A function that when called, will start a promise.
-The promise is invoked from within the library.
+A function that when called, will return a promise.
+The `promiseReturningFunction` is invoked from within the library.

 **options**

-Options specified by the library.
-Currently, only `timeToLive` is supported.
+Object of options specified.

 **Return Value**

 Returns an object containing a `read` function.

-### read(key: string, ...promiseParameters: []): Promise
+### read(key: string, promiseParameters: any[]): Promise

 **PARAMETERS**